HuyaneMatsu/hata/docs/ref/EventDescriptor.md

 ### `ready(client)`

 Called when the client finishes logging in.
-This event can be called more times too, because we might disconnect or Discord might ask us to reconnect too.
+This event can be called more times, because we might disconnect or Discord might ask us to reconnect as well.

 ### `relationship_add(client,new_relationship)`